-Fine lapping and coarse polishing is done using diamond suspensions and cotton fiber hollow point tools.
+Fine lapping and coarse polishing is done using diamond suspensions and cotton fiber hollow point tools or lapping tools with an attached hard polishing pad disc.
 Each step follows a tighter tool path pattern and is rotated from the previous step.
 Silicon thickness should be measured and entered for between each step to adjust the control profile for die profile changes.